lauraz-15/juicy-recipes/README.md

 - [Pep8](http://pep8online.com/) used to test and validate python code
 - [JSHint](https://jshint.com/) used to test and validate Javascript code
 - [Summernote](https://summernote.org/) used to edit recipes on admin site
-- [Heroku](https://www.heroku.com/) used to connect Cloudinary and Postgres and deploy the project.
+- [Heroku](https://www.heroku.com/) used to connect Cloudinary and Postgres and deploy the project

 [Back to top ⇧](#juicy-recipes)